20 great spring drives

 Then backtrack to Savanna (or head another 30 miles north to Galena) and cross the sloughs of the Upper Mississippi River National Wildlife & Fish Refuge to Sabula, Iowa.

-Then head south along the river's Pool 13 to Clinton, and cross back to Fulton.
-If you can, catch Dutch Days Festival the first weekend of May.
+Then head south along the river's Pool 13 to Clinton, and cross back to Fulton, which celebrates Dutch Days the first weekend of May.

 Besides the northern part of the Great River Road, four byways are in northeast Iowa: River Bluffs, Driftless Area, Delaware Crossing and Grant Wood.